linroger/FinanceCompendium/II. Economics/Cycles and Crises/Bridgewater Associates/Principles For Navigating Big Debt Crises By Ray Dalio.md

 From the New York Times, 29 October © 1929 The New York Times.
 All rights reserved.
 Used by permission and protection by the Copyright Laws of the United States.
 The printing, copying redistribution, or retransmission of this Content without express written permission is prohibited.

-Another massive wave of margin calls went out Monday night and  $150 million of call loans had been pulled from the market before Tuesday's open.[53]
+Another massive wave of margin calls went out Monday night and  \$150 million of call loans had been pulled from the market before Tuesday's open.[53]
 The Federal Reserve attempted to counter the collapse in credit by providing liquidity.
-After a 3 a.m. meeting with his directors, New York Fed president George Harrison announced before the market opened that the Fed would inject$ 100 million in liquidity to ease the credit crunch in the money market by purchasing government securities.
+After a 3 a.m. meeting with his directors, New York Fed president George Harrison announced before the market opened that the Fed would inject\$ 100 million in liquidity to ease the credit crunch in the money market by purchasing government securities.
 Harrison needed approval from the Fed Board in Washington, but he didn't want to wait; instead he made the purchases outside the regular Open Market Investment Committee account.[54]
 Classically the checks and balances designed to ensure stability during normal times are poorly suited for crisis scenarios where immediate, aggressive action is required.
 In the late 1920s, there were few well-established paths for dealing with the debt implosion and its domino effects.

 While the Fed's liquidity eased credit conditions and likely prevented a number of failures, it wasn't enough to stop the stock market's collapse on what became known as Black Tuesday.
 Starting at the open, large blocks of shares flooded the market and pushed prices down.[55]
 A rumor that the Bankers' Pool had shifted to selling fed the panic.[56]
 The members of the New York Stock Exchange met at noon to discuss closing the exchange, before deciding against it.[57]
 The investment trusts were hit especially hard as the leverage that buoyed returns through the bubble started to work in reverse.
 Goldman Sachs Trading Corporation fell 42 percent and Blue Ridge was at one point down as much as 70 percent before recovering somewhat.[58]
 The Dow closed down 11.7 percent, the second worst one-day loss in history.
 The market had fallen by 23 percent over two days and problems with leveraged speculators and their lenders were already starting to emerge.